 There are a lot of places in the surrounding area that are worth a visit:

-Activities in San Diego in the winter
+Activities in San Diego in the fall, winter, or spring

 San Diego has the perfect weather to enjoy different activities during the winter: